agsb/minute/Design.md

 It records sounds and uses chords to combos convertion.
 "The order that you press them down in doesn't matter, only which keys you hit is important." https://www.artofchording.com/ and http://www.openstenoproject.org/

 # Ideas

+Why not name the four modifier keys as Shift and Ctrl, left and right ?

 Two boxes for keyboards and one box for main controler and USB connection to PC.